 PhotoScape blends a lot of usable features with a minimalistic user interface so that you won’t have to handle a lot of toolbars.
-Just as PhotoScape says on its official website, it can function as a photo viewer for viewing your photos and creating slideshows and a photo editor editor with basic photo editing and batch editing capabilities.
-When you open the PhotoScape, you can see the interface, with links to all its various roles.
-For instance, you can move onto the Viewer, Batch Editor, Animated GIF creator or RAW Converter in a single click.
-In the corresponding section, you can view or edit your images without any distracting elements.
-The Mac and Windows 10 version of PhotoScape named PhotoScape X give users enhanced features like HDR, Magic color, and more.
+Just as PhotoScape says on its official website, it can function as a photo viewer for viewing your photos and creating slideshows and a photo editor with basic photo editing and batch editing capabilities.
+When you open PhotoScape, you can see the interface, with links to all its various roles.
+For instance, you can move onto the Viewer, Batch Editor, Animated GIF creator or RAW Converter in order to view or edit your images without any distracting elements.
+The Mac and Windows 10 version of PhotoScape gives users enhanced features like HDR, Magic color, and more.
 PhotoScape is, considering all its features, a minimalist competitor to others in list.

 Availability: Windows and Mac